grant-appzen-12/docs/docs/autonomous-ap-best-practices.md

 # Integration Best Practices

-## Overview

-When integrating with the Autonomous AP APIs, follow these best practices to ensure a smooth, efficient, and secure implementation.

 ## Authentication Security

 1. **Secure Credential Storage**: Store your API credentials securely and never expose them in client-side code.